ramawib/profile-card-component-main/README.md

 In this challenge, I learned not to underestimate things.
 I decided to start this challenge as it looks easy enough and said to myself that I can finish this in just 10 minutes.
 Turns out, it's not as easy as it looks and so this challenge manages to humble myself down.
 Moreover, now I can see why most developer overestimates their delivery time.

 Nonetheless, I learned how to use flex and grid layout on the SCSS.
 This is the second challenge that I finished from Frontend Mentor.
-It may not looks as identical as the design (since I don't have the Figma file), but I'm happy with the end result 😊.
+It may not looks as identical as the design especially in the card width and height (since I don't have the Figma file), but I'm happy with the end result 😊.

 ### Continued development